MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/h-platform-automation-and-devops.md

 - For some legacy applications, the associated application team may not have engineering resources required to align with a DevOps strategy.

-**Design Recommendations:**
+**Design recommendations:**

 - Establish a cross functional DevOps **Platform Team** to build, manage and maintain your **Enterprise Scale** architecture.

-  This team should include members from your central IT, security, compliance, and business units teams to ensure a wide spectrum of your enterprise is represented.
+  This team should include members from your Central IT, security, compliance, and business units teams to ensure a wide spectrum of your enterprise is represented.

   The list below presents a recommended set of DevOps roles for the central **Platform Team**.

-- **PlatformOps** (Platform Operations) to
+- **Platformops** (platform operations) to

   - Subscription provisioning and delegation of required network, IAM, and policies.

   - Platform management and monitoring (holistic).

-  - Cost Management (holistic).
+  - Cost management (holistic).

-  - "Platform as Code" (management of templates, scripts and other assets).
+  - "Platform as code" (management of templates, scripts and other assets).

-  - Responsible for overall operations on Azure within the Azure AD tenant, such as managing service principles, Graph API registration, and role definitions.
+  - Responsible for overall operations on Azure within the Azure AD tenant, such as managing service principles, graph API registration, and role definitions.

-- **SecOps** (Security Operations)
+- **Secops** (security operations)

   - Role-based access control (holistic).

-  - Key management (for central services, for example SMTP, Domain Controller).
+  - Key management (for central services, for example smtp, domain controller).

   - Policy management and enforcement (holistic).

   - Security monitoring and audit (holistic).

-- **NetOps** (Network Operations)
+- **Netops** (network operations)

-  - Network Management (holistic).
+  - Network management (holistic).

 - Allow application owners to create and manage application resources through a DevOps model.

 - The list below presents a recommended DevOps role for application teams.

-- **AppDevOps**
+- **Appdevops**

   - Application migration and/or transformation.